ardabilli12/aesGeneratorToken/README.md

 # AES Generator Token CLI

-The AES Generator Token CLI is a command-line tool written in Go that generates AES tokens for encrypting Company and User (paper internal usage only).
+The AES Generator Token CLI is a command-line tool written in Go that generates AES tokens for encrypting.
+Object example = data Company and User.

 ## Prerequisites